Use AI tools for research

 Which tools are recommended?

 Tools based on large language models like ChatGPT, Bard or CoPilot can help you to get a basic understanding of topics.
-Students have full access to a more data secure version of CoPilot through the university.
+Students have full access to a more data secure version of CoPilot through the university (details on how to sign up are available on this page, under the section 'Making safe choices when choosing AI software').

 The tools introduced below are designed to help you to find literature and understand how different sources relate to each other.
 They do this by adding a large language model to a collection of academic papers.